RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

-A manual upgrade allows you to fix a corrupted SD card image (if only the FAT partition is corrupted) or to install older, newer or custom ecosystem zip files.
+A manual upgrade allows you to fix a corrupted SD card image (if only the FAT partition is corrupted) or to install older, newer, or custom ecosystem zip files.

 #.
 Download a zip file from our |download server|.

 #.
-Insert the SD card into card reader.
+Insert the SD card into the card reader.

 #.
 Delete all files from the FAT partition.
    Use ``Shift + Delete`` to avoid placing files